 The initiative includes:

 - Developing an action plan to implement the recommendations of the assessment.
 The action plan will detail the steps to improve DEI in the provision of our programs and services, and the operations of our parks, trails and recreation facilities.
-The plan is expected to be completed in late 2021 and will be shared here and with partners and the public.
+The plan is expected to be completed in 2022 and will be shared here and with partners and the public.

 Our DEI Journey

 Working towards becoming a more diverse, equitable and inclusive organization has no finish line.
 We will dedicate resources to continually make progress.
 The assessment and action plan are steps in our journey to ensure equitable access to safe and welcoming programs, services and facilities to all in the community.
 We understand this course will require conversation, collaboration and openness to change.
 We expect that this change may not always be comfortable.
 It will take time and we will make mistakes—but we are fully committed to engaging in this process of growth and service.
 We are holding ourselves accountable to do better.

 When discussing DEI concepts, it is important to use a shared vocabulary.
 BPRD uses the following definitions:

 Diversity: Human differences, such as: ethnicity, gender, sexual orientation, age, socio-economic status, (dis)ability, religious or spiritual identity, national origin, political beliefs, etc.

 Equity: To treat everyone fairly.
 Takes into consideration the various systemic oppressions certain social groups face when seeking to render justice.

 Inclusion: Creating a culture where all people feel respected, accepted and valued.

 Learn more about related BPRD programs and initiatives: